Visible Contradictions

 To Be Clear

-• When I speak about Neptune, what I am really excavating is how the Neptune-Sun polarity operates within me.
-My words are a bit confusing—the planets themselves do not “like” anything.
+When I speak about Neptune, I’m really excavating how the Sun–Neptune polarity operates within me.
+In the video, my language gets a little muddy—planets themselves don’t “like” anything.

-• Though I mistakenly reversed the order of this question, it is potent, nonetheless.
-Here it is, as it is written7
+Though I mistakenly reversed the order of this question, it remains potent.
+Here it is as written:

 Resources + Notes

-• Here are some of Thomas Hübl’s words about relating.
+Thomas Hübl’s words about relating are in the video below.
 If this short clip draws you, follow it back to its source.
 Another excellent starting place is his book Attuned: Practicing Interdependence to Heal Our Trauma—and Our World.

-• I have been contemplating this blog post, where Cynthia refers to Gurdjieff’s teachings on developing a soul.
+I have been contemplating this blog post.
+Cynthia refers to Gurdjieff’s teachings on developing a soul.
 Here is the first paragraph…

 A Book List